 In addition to preventing weed growth and erosion, mulch also helps to retain moisture in your garden.
 Apply a generous layer of mulch to your garden at the beginning of every growing season.
 Coarse mulch will hold water better than the fine varieties.
 This will ensure your soil is absorbing the water properly.

 Some plants are thirstier than others.
 Plants with small, narrow leaves are less prone to moisture loss.
 Fast growing species and species that require a great deal of fertilizer require more water.
 Drought-resistance species and succulents are typically low water users.

 No point in doing more work than you need to.
 A little rain can go a long way.
-Watch the forecast, and try to limit your watering to dry spells.
-A smart irrigation system can make your job even easier by tracking the weather and adjusting your watering schedule automatically.
+Watch the forecast and try to limit your watering to dry spells.
+A comprehensive and high-quality irrigation system can make your job even easier by tracking the weather and adjusting your watering schedule automatically.

 Contact Suburban Lawn Sprinkler at 508-872-2727 today or visit us online for information about lawn irrigation systems.